AlchemyCMS/alchemy-solidus/README.md

 ### Solidus

-This version runs with Solidus v2.11 and v3.0.
+This version runs with Solidus v3.0 and up.

 - For a Solidus < 2.11 compatible version please use the `3.1-stable` branch or `3.3.0` gem version.
 - For a Solidus < 2.6 compatible version please use the `2.3-stable` branch or `2.3.2` gem version.